rkbeatss/weather-app/README.md

 ## Geocoding API

 In order to use this service, you must obtain an API key from [their website](https://developers.google.com/maps/documentation/geocoding/start) and include it in a config file.

+## Nasa Photo of the day API

+In order to use this service, you must obtain an API key from [their website](https://api.nasa.gov/index.html#apply-for-an-api-key) and include it in a config file.

 ## Run project